A relative approach to opinion formation: Model dynamics

 \subsection{Model behavior for $N=2$}

-This section's aim is to exhaustively explain in the $N=2$ context how polarization, consensus formation, and periodic behavior arise asymptotically, as a result of the parameters chosen in the updating matrix $A$ appearing in Equation (\ref{eq_ROM_description}).
+This subsection's aim is to exhaustively explain in the $N=2$ relative opinion context how polarization, consensus formation, and periodic behavior arise asymptotically, as a result of the parameters chosen in the updating matrix $A$ appearing in Equation (\ref{eq_ROM_description}).
 Some mechanisms align with counterparts in the DeGroot model, whereas others are, to our best knowledge, new within the literature on linear opinion formation models.
-We throughout use the following definitions: \begin{itemize} \item[$\circ$] \textit{Consensus formation} is the asymptotic process of opinions moving towards an arbitrarily small \textit{relative} distance of each other\footnote{For any $i,j\in\{1,\ldots, N\}$, $\lim_{t \to \infty} y^{(t)}_i / y^{(t)}_j = 1$ with $y^{(t)}_i$ the $i$th entry of the opinion vector $\boldsymbol{y}^{(t)}$.
+We use the following definitions throughout: \begin{itemize} \item[$\circ$] \textit{Consensus formation} is the asymptotic process of opinions moving to within an arbitrarily small \textit{relative} distance of each other\footnote{For any $i,j\in\{1,\ldots, N\}$, $\lim_{t \to \infty} y^{(t)}_i / y^{(t)}_j = 1$ with $y^{(t)}_i$ the $i$-th entry of the opinion vector $\boldsymbol{y}^{(t)}$.
 Polarization and periodic behavior are mathematically defined in a similar way.
 An example of consensus formation is the following evolution of representative opinion vector in a two-agent society: $(1,2)^{\top}, (2,3)^{\top}, (3,4)^{\top}, \ldots$.
-The absolute distance remains 1 while the relative distance evolves as $\frac{1}{2}, \frac{1}{3}, \frac{1}{4}, \ldots$, moving towards an arbitrarily small distance.} . \item[$\circ$] \textit{Polarization} is the asymptotic process of opinions moving towards a constant, not arbitrarily small, \textit{relative} distance of each other. \item[$\circ$] \textit{Periodic behavior} is the asymptotic process of opinions moving arbitrarily close towards a behavior in which the evolution of relative opinions consistently repeats itself after a fixed time period. \end{itemize}
+The absolute distance remains 1 while the relative distance evolves as $\frac{1}{2}, \frac{1}{3}, \frac{1}{4}, \ldots$, moving towards an arbitrarily small distance.
+Formal mathematical definitions of ``convergence'' and ``asymptotic behavior'' are provided in Section \ref{subsubsect_def}.} . \item[$\circ$] \textit{Polarization} is the asymptotic process of opinions moving to a constant, not arbitrarily small, \textit{relative} distance of each other. \item[$\circ$] \textit{Periodic behavior} is the asymptotic process of opinions moving arbitrarily close towards a behavior in which the evolution of relative opinions consistently repeats itself after a fixed time period. \end{itemize}